Ricardosgeral/relier/README.md

     [other]
     lastip = 193.136.108.75         # This parameter is not editable!
 It's an indication of the server IP in the last test

+**Additional notes:**

+- The file [*inputs.ini*](https://github.com/Ricardosgeral/LerAS/blob/master/inputs.ini) is updated,
+with the options chosen by the user in the touchscreen, once the server begins to record data.
+- Note that the parameters in the file will not appear always in the same order!
+However, they always appear in there respective sections.
+That is, for example, the parameter *interval* will always appear in section [settings].

 ## Data collection
 The *Raspberry Pi*, together with the *acquisition system box*, handles the sensors and gets the data from them.